brucemack/tt07-sb-mixer/README.md

 ![Mixer](docs/cap2.jpg)

-## What the Device Layout Looks Like
+## What the VLSI Layout Looks Like

 ![Layout](docs/cap3.jpg)